List of Home and Away characters introduced in 2011: Hammer

 Harman "Hammer" Pirovic, played by Benedict Samuel, made his first appearance on 22 August 2011.
 The character and casting was announced on 30 July 2011.
 Hammer is a member of a gang rivalling the River Boys.
 His real name is Harman and Samuel told the Herald Sun that he comes to uphold his honour and stir things up in Summer Bay.
 He added "I'm hired muscle, which is kind of ironic since I'm the skinniest person you've ever met.
 There's a lot of pursed lips and steely looks."
 The Advertiser described Hammer as a "big, hard guy with a lot of attitude" who plays second fiddle to his brother.

 Hammer is a member of his brother Jake's (Fletcher Humphrys) gang.
 While Jake is in prison, Hammer becomes the leader of the gang.
 He gives Darryl "Brax" Braxton (Steve Peacocke) a warning and when he learns Heath Braxton (Daniel Ewing) turned witness on Jake for an early release from jail, he threatens the brothers.
 Hammer and his gang beat Heath up.
 Heath and some members of the River Boys, retaliate by smashing up Hammer's car.
 Hammer and his gang set fire to Heath's car and the gangs face off on the beach.
 They are broken up by the police, but Hammer's gang get a hold of Stu Henderson (Brenton Thwaites) and remove his tattoo.
 They dump him outside of Brax and Heath's house.
 Charlie Buckton (Esther Anderson) and her colleague Georgina Watson (Jacklyn Albergoni) stop Hammer for speeding and they find a large piece of wood.
 Georgina stays with him to search the rest of his ute, while Charlie goes to stop a brawl between the gangs.
 Hammer goes to the hospital when he learns Jake's girlfriend, Tegan Callahan (Saskia Burmeister) died.
 He warns Brax that the next time they meet, both he and Charlie will be dead.
 Hammer later tells Brax that Jake wants to see him suffer, so he and his gang are going to go after Charlie.
 Someone then shoots Charlie from Hammer's car.
 One of Charlie's colleagues reveals Hammer was at the station reporting his stolen car when she was shot.
 Charlie decides to bring in Hammer, but he reveals nothing about the shooting.
 Hammer attends Tegan's funeral and then confronts Brax, demanding he gives up his territory.
 Hammer kidnaps Charlie and tells Brax to come and save her.
-Hammer intends to kill them both, but a fight breaks out and Charlie shoots Hammer dead.
+When Brax arrives, Hammer reneges on his deal and reveals he intends to kill them both.
+He prepares to shoot Brax, but Charlie attacks and disarms him, causing a brief fight to breaks out.
+Hammer attempts to shoot Brax with a second gun, but Charlie takes Hammer's first gun and uses it to shoot Hammer dead.